Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/CONTRIBUTING.md

 It is not clear what this variable refers to.
 We have to read the whole code and understand its context to working with it.

 With function name, name of function doesn't tell what it reloads.
-Does it reloads page or something else?
+Does it reload the page or something else?

 #### With descriptive name